We’ll schedule a call and understand your requirements.

 Frequently Asked Questions

-Ultragenius is one of the leading platforms for hiring remote talent and connecting freelance and part-time developers with Silicon Valley businesses.
+Ultragenius is one of the leading platforms for hiring remote talent and connecting developer and part-time developers with Silicon Valley businesses.
 We focus on finding the best talents who will perform extremely well and will be easily integrated into your teams.
-We filter out only the top 1% most skilled freelance developers among the 20K+ developers who have applied on our platform.
+We filter out only the top 1% most skilled developers among the 20K+ developers who have applied on our platform.
 Candidates have to prove their self-reported experience by giving Ultragenius’ s skill tests.

 Ultragenius first tests the developer’s skill set by conducting a two and half hour hiring test.
 Our hiring test judges a candidate on all aspects like aptitude, case study analysis, verbal and reasoning, coding questions based on data structures and algorithms, software engineering, system design, and more.
-Then, there is another round for the candidates who are selected from this round called “Higher-level Assessment Skill Test”, which is a video round that deeply analyzes freelance developers’ major skills and asks questions about the projects they have worked upon.
+Then, there is another round for the candidates who are selected from this round called “Higher-level Assessment Skill Test”, which is a video round that deeply analyzes developers’ major skills and asks questions about the projects they have worked upon.